LCO2 washing process as a method for complying with the legally regulated measures for protecting firefighters from hazardous substances

 IV.
 Technical rules

 Technical rules such as the Technical Rules for Hazardous Substances (TRGS) must also be observed.
-They concretise the legal requirements of the Ordinance on Hazardous Substances and reflect the state of the art for certain sub-areas.
-TRGS 500 "Protective measures", for example, describes the protective measures for activities involving hazardous substances.
+They specify the legal requirements of the GefStoffV and reflect the state of the art for certain sub-areas.
+TRGS 500 "Protective measures" describes, for example, the protective measures for activities involving hazardous substances.

 Duties towards firefighters